Seasoning Cast Iron: A Fall Kitchen Ritual (Spring, Too)

 Bake upside down.
 Place your pan upside down on the top rack.
 This allows excess oil to drip off rather than pool inside.
 Bake for one hour.

 Repeat for best results.
 Two to three seasoning cycles build a stronger non-stick surface.
 Each thin layer adds to the durability and performance of your pan.
+No need to do this the same day, but if you plan to use the pan regularly, you'll want to schedule your seasoning sessions pretty close together.

 Daily Care